Marble vs. Granite Kitchen Countertop

 Etching cannot be prevented except by avoiding contact with acidic substances and this is IMPOSSIBLE in the kitchen no matter how cautious or how much a neat freak anyone may be.

-And even if you are this person, is that how you really want to spend your time and energy?
+And even if you are this person, is that how you really want to spend

 polished marble using the

-Many people who insist on installing a marble kitchen countertop despite warnings against it will opt to have the surface "honed" which is a more matte or some say "dull" finish compared to a shiny "polished" finish.
+opt to have the surface "honed".
+This finish is a more matte or some say "dull" finish compared to a shiny "polished" finish.

 Why? ... because a honed surface is already a bit dull so the color is not as deep and when an acidic substance etches a honed surface the difference or contrast in color and texture of the etch mark vs. the rest of the marble countertop is not as severe or noticeable as it is with a polished surface.